 After watching wrestler’s practice at Hakkaku Sumo Stable in Tokyo, I was hungry.
 Seeing them huff, puff and sweat actually made my stomach growl and what better thing to eat for lunch than Chankonabe, the nutritious stew that the wrestlers dine on as part of their strict diet.
+They consider it one of the best foods in the world, so it has to be good enough for me.
 Maybe this meal would give me some muscle.

 There are many Chankonabe restaurants in Tokyo, conveniently located close to the sumo stables where the wrestlers practice and live.

 I chose Yoshiba restaurant as the spot to indulge in my bowl, mostly because this establishment was a former stable itself and features a sumo dohyo (ring) right in the middle of the dining room.
 Even though women were not allowed inside of the ring, it added to the ambiance.